 Typical Culinary of NTT

-The typical cuisine of NTT, East Nusa Tenggara, Flores is one of the culinary traditions full of strong flavors.
-There are also many successful entrepreneurs in the field of culinary specialties in East Nusa Tenggara.
+The typical culinary delights of NTT, East Nusa Tenggara, Flores, is a culinary tradition full of strong flavors.
+There are also many successful entrepreneurs in the NTT culinary field.

 Grace-rumondor-Avatar